 Your journal can be a simple collection of your thoughts in a book, notes in an app, or a fully detailed journal of what makes you, well, you!

 Journaling will also help you talk to your mental health team about what challenges and emotions you have felt between appointments. –On a good mental health day before I journaled, I wouldn’t remember all the nights that I had spent worrying and stressed.
-But now that I journal, I can look through my notes and see my mental health in detail, and progress with my treatment faster.
+But now that I journal, I can look through my notes and see my mental health, and progress with my treatment faster.

-It’s a wonderful and effective way to wind down at the end of the day. -I spend 10-20 minutes in bed writing before I sleep.
+It’s a wonderful and effective way to wind down. -I spend 10-20 minutes in bed writing before I sleep.
 It is my favorite way to banish those pesky anxieties from my mind so I can rest peacefully.–

 Pair journaling with other healthy mindset habits for a complete guide to your mind: mood tracking, stop hiding your emotions, and learning about your mental health.
 All these healthy mindset habits are featured in this guide!